 On this site, “Signet”, “our” and “we” each mean any permanent Signet Office or temporary location being used as such, in the United Kingdom, which collects and use your information in the manner set out in this Privacy Notice.

-We may collect and process all or some the following data about you when you contact us, enquire with us or interact with us:
+We may collect and process all or some the following data about you when you contact us, inquire with us or interact with us.

 You may give us information about you by making a booking or filling in forms on our site www.signetapartments.co.uk (“our site”) or by corresponding with us by phone, e-mail or otherwise.
 This includes information you provide when you search for a serviced apartment, book a serviced apartment on our site and when you report a problem with our site.
 The information you give us at this point is likely to include your name, address, e-mail address and phone number, financial and credit card information, special requirements such as those relating to any disability or medical condition which may affect the chosen arrangements and dietary restrictions (which may disclose your religious beliefs).

 When you make a booking via our partner property management system – (https://book.rerumapp.uk/signetapartments-bookings/apartment-search) who then process this Data on our behalf you can be assured that this is via a secure https:// connection and any details provided are stored securely in the booking system.
 During this process, as a guest, you would create an account which you can log in to and see details of reservations, as well as your data which is held there.
 This can be edited by you, giving you control.

 The types of personal information that we may collect, receive and process, includes:

 - Your name, gender, personal and work contact details, business title, date and place of birth, image, nationality, and passport and visa information;

 - Guest stay information, dates of arrival and departure, goods and services utilised, special requests made, observations about your service preferences, telephone numbers dialled, and faxes, texts and telephone messages received (if applicable);

 - Your credit or debit card details, and your bank account details;